Research Projects

 Professor WWK Seto, Department of Medicine

-Prof Wai-Kay Seto graduated from the University of Hong Kong and received his Fellowship in Gastroenterology and Hepatology from the Hong Kong College of Physicians and his Doctor of Medicine from the University of Hong Kong in 2012.
-He is currently a Clinical Professor in the Department of Medicine and Principal Investigator of the State Key Laboratory of Liver Disease, the University of Hong Kong, Hong Kong.
-He is also Assistant Hospital Chief Executive (Research) and Medical Director, Clinical Trials Center of the University of Hong Kong-Shenzhen Hospital, Shenzhen, China.
+Prof. Wai-Kay Seto graduated from the University of Hong Kong in 2003 and received his Fellowship in Gastroenterology and Hepatology in 2010 from the Hong Kong College of Physicians.
+He received his Doctor of Medicine from the University of Hong Kong in 2012.
+He is currently the Simon KY Lee Professor in Gastroenterology in the Department of Medicine, and Principal Investigator of the State Key Laboratory of Liver Disease, the University of Hong Kong, Hong Kong.
+He is also the Chair of Division and Chief Physician in Gastroenterology of the University of Hong Kong-Shenzhen Hospital, Shenzhen, China; and Assistant Dean (Interdisciplinary Collaboration, Research Sub-Deanery), LKS Faculty of Medicine, The University of Hong Kong

 Biography